redsanket/spark/external/hue/guide/howtos/index.rst

 #.
 Congratulations, you've successfully run a Coordinator.
    Before you go, see :ref:`7.
-Kill Your Coordinator <kill_coord>` so you can free grid resources for others.
+Kill Your Coordinator <kill_coord>` so you can free up grid resources for others.

 .. _kill_coord: